-Ames Laboratory had no underground storage tanks (USTs) in 2017.
+The Laboratory had no underground storage tanks (USTs) in 2018.
 One aboveground, double walled diesel tank with interstitial leak detection is in place for two backup generators.
-There were no leaks or container integrity problems noted in the tank's monthly inspections in 2017.
+Additionally, the backup generator that serves the SIF has a double walled diesel tank.
+There were no leaks or container integrity problems noted in the tanks' monthly inspections in 2018.